 The Arbitration and Conciliation Act, 1996, has totally overhauled the dispute resolution process in India due to structured, flexible, and effective options under Alternative Dispute Resolution.
 Amendments made recently further enhance its credentials, and India becomes one of the most desirable arbitration destinations and leads to a business-friendly environment as ADR gains growing importance for global and domestic trade.
 The current reformation of the Act is continuously enhancing its effectiveness and relevance.

-1. What is the Arbitration and Conciliation Act meant for?
+Q1.
+What is the Arbitration and Conciliation Act?

 Its salient features include flexibility, confidentiality, procedural autonomy, and minimal judicial intervention with a view to quick remedies.